araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 To optimize the hyperparameters, I used Optuna's CMA-ES sampler for 100 trials[^need-compute] (taking about 10 hours with a population size of 10 individuals).
 Afterward, I retrained the best trials to [filter out](https://arxiv.org/abs/2209.07171) any lucky seeds, i.e., to find hyperparameters that work consistently across different runs.

-This is how the optimization looks like, many trials were successful:
+This is what the optimization history looks like.
+Many sets of hyperparameters were successful:

 <img style="max-width: 100%" src="./img/optuna_sac.png" alt="Hyperparameter optimization history" />
 <p style="font-size: 12pt; text-align:center;">Hyperparameter optimization history</p>